RosarioB/xmtp-brian-bot/README.md

 # xmtp_brian_bot
+This is the source code of this [Youtube video](https://youtu.be/whBrV2liWVk).

 This project is generated using the [MessageKit](https://message-kit.vercel.app) v1.0.11 CLI.
 Below are the instructions to set up and run the project.